splunk/public-o11y-docs/get-started/use-cases/use-case.rst

 * For details about creating metrics from logs and displaying them in a chart, see :ref:`logs-metricization`.

 * For details about creating detectors to issue alerts based on charts or metrics, see :ref:`create-detectors`.

+* For details about setting up detectors and alerts, see :ref:`get-started-detectoralert`.

+* For details about integrating alerts with notification services, like Splunk On-Call, PagerDuty, and Jira, see :ref:`admin-notifs-index`.

+* For details about using Splunk RUM to identify and troubleshoot frontend errors, see :ref:`rum-identify-span-problems`.

+* For details about business workflows, see :ref:`apm-workflows`.

+* For details about using Related Content, see :ref:`get-started-relatedcontent`.

+* For details about using the Kubernetes navigator and other navigators, see :ref:`use-navigators-imm`.

+* For details about using Tag Spotlight, see :ref:`apm-tag-spotlight`.

+* For details about using Splunk Log Observer Live Tail view, see :ref:`logs-live-tail`.

 Summary
 ==========